xiaoweiliu2000/ReAPI/README.md

 ## Deployment

 All the components can be deployed with Docker.
-Note that before package the contents of a directory as a docker container, you may have to unzip datasets, node modules or other content, and download necessary python packages.
+Note that before package the contents of a directory as a docker container, you may have to unzip the datasets and download necessary python or node packages.

 ## Thanks